sal1n/sal1n.github.io/_posts/2012-01-08-we-are-all-atheists.md

 ---
-layout: default
+layout: post
-title: Pity this busy monster..
-category: poem
+title: We are all atheists
 ---

-“I contend that we are both atheists.
+"I contend that we are both atheists.
 I just believe in one fewer god than you do.
-When you understand why you dismiss all the other possible gods, you will understand why I dismiss yours.”
+When you understand why you dismiss all the other possible gods, you will understand why I dismiss yours."

-- Stephen Roberts
+**~ Stephen Roberts**